Research Briefs

 The institutional process that Title IX follows frequently excludes input from sexual assault researchers and advocates, limiting the use of evidence-based practices.
 Additionally, Title IX investigators are required to maintain neutrality, preventing them from validating survivors’ experiences, further reducing the likelihood of survivors receiving appropriate care without retraumatization.
 Given that high percentages of survivors of sexual violence report being re-traumatized by the Title IX process, with severe academic, social, and mental health repercussions, a more comprehensive trauma-informed training program is urgently needed for Title IX investigators and staff.

-The Importance of Trauma-Informed Training for Mandated Reporters
+The Importance of Trauma-Informed Training for Responsible Employees

 Furthermore, graduate students, regardless of the specific work they do for the university, deserve to work in an environment that is safe and supportive.
-A safe and supportive environment can be fostered by providing trauma-informed training on what it means to be a mandated reporter, where someone can go for confidential support, and how to redirect a survivor to resources when they can’t be a support person.
-Graduate students are still students, and although their role as a mandated reporter is required, they still have a responsibility to support themselves.
-Hence, learning how to support survivors in different ways, including redirecting them to proper resources, is a part of trauma-informed training.
-Mandated reporters can cause more harm and re-traumatization for survivors without the proper language and knowledge of how to support a survivor.
-Therefore, it is essential that graduate students, faculty, and staff receive more comprehensive trauma-informed training as representatives of the university.
+A safe and supportive environment can be fostered by providing trauma-informed training on what it means to be a responsible employee, where someone can go for confidential support, and how to redirect a survivor to resources when they can’t be a support person.3 Graduate students are still students, and although their role as a responsible employee is required, they still have a responsibility to support themselves.
+Hence, learning how to support survivors in different ways, including redirecting them to proper resources, is a part of trauma-informed training.4 Responsible employees can cause more harm and re-traumatization for survivors without the proper language and knowledge of how to support a survivor.5,6 Therefore, graduate students, faculty, and staff must receive more comprehensive trauma-informed training as representatives of the university.

 Comparing students of color & white students: awareness of and experiences with UC survivor resources